patchamama/The-last-book-page/README.md

 ### My Feed Page

-- A user's feed will be composed of comments which the user is following.
+- A user's feed will be composed of comments that the user is following.
 The feed page has the same styling as Home and Liked as it uses the Comment component.
 The Infinite scroll component is used to continuously display comments, allowing the user to not have to change pages to view more comments.

 ![Feed tab](frontend/src/docs/images/feed-tab.png)